derbedhruv/openDR/README.md

 ## Under the hood

-The folder structure is as follows:

-- openDR #Main Folder

-	- images #Folder
-		USED FOR STORING ALL CLICKED IMAGES AND VIDS

-	- static #Folder
-		USED FOR KEEPING ALL THE STATIC FILES FOR FLASK LIKE CSS, IMAGES ETC ALSO HOLDS THE JQ KEYBOARD MODULE
-		-fonts  #Folder
-		-css    #Folder
-		-images #Folder
-		-js     #Folder

-	- templates #Folder
-		KEEPS ALL THE WEBPAGES AS THEIR HTMLS

-	- name #File
-		STORES THE IMAGE NUMBER OF THE IMAGE LAST CLICKED AND STORES ON DEVICE

-	- .gitignore #File

-	- Fundus_cam.py #File
-		STORES CLASS WHICH ALLOWS FOR THE CREATION OF OBJECT CONROLLING THE PICAMERA THE VARIOUS FUNCTIONS OF THE CAMERA ARE CONTROLLED VIA THIS FILE'S CLASS IT IS IMPORTED INTO THE fundus_mod3.py TO MAKE IT WORK

-	- fundus_mod3.py #File
-		VARIOUS ITERATIONS HAVE LED TO SUCH A WEIRD NAME FOR THE FILE IT IS THE INTEGRATIVE MODULE WHICH INTEGRATES THE DEVICE, GUI AND CAMERA IT HAS THE FLASK SERVER WHICH IS LOADED ON STARTUP OF DEVICE ANY INTEGRATIONS ARE TO BE DONE FROM THIS FILE ITSELF UNLESS A MAJOR UPGRADE IS BEING PUSHED

-	- simplehttp.sh
-		IT CREATES A PYTHON SIMPLEHTTP SERVER ON PORT 8000 TO ALLOW FOR TRANSFER OF FILES FROM THE DEVICE IT'S A TEMPORARY HACK AND A BETTER METHOD WOULD BE EMPLOYED FOR IT SOON ENOUGH

-	- license.txt
-		FILE HAVING THE MIT LICENSE

-	- README.md
-		FILE WITH ALL INSTRUCTIONS
 =======
 The GUI is run as a fullscreen webapp served with Flask.
 Our system's backbone is Python.
 The folder structure is as follows (All individual folders have their own readme):